fluks/complex-gesture/README.md

 # Description

 Experimental single touch gesture browser extension.
+My main focus is Fenix, that is Firefox on Android.

 Detection of gestures isn't really that reliable yet.